-I’m a fan of race replica helmets and standout designs, but last year I had a change of heart.
-Many replica helmets were not my cup of tea, and also the fact that everybody has them.
-Nowadays you see endless streams of Rossi and Marquez reps.
-Being completely honest, I’ve been there and done that.
-I thought it essential to try a new manufacturer, and with my previous two skid lids being AGV.
-Being less than impressed by the Corsa, it was time for a change.
+I was a fan of race replica helmets and unique standout designs, but last year I had a change of heart.
+Many replica helmets were not my cup of tea, and also it’s commonplace to see race reps everywhere you go.
+Nowadays you see endless streams of Rossi, Lorenzo and Marquez reps, with the occasional Crutchlow rep thrown in for good mix.
+Being honest, I’ve been there and done that, and grown out of it, at least for the moment.
+This time it was essential to try a new manufacturer, with my previous two lids being AGV.
+I was less than impressed by the AGV Corsa, so it was time for a change.
 Enter the Shark Race R Pro.

 I had set quite strict criteria list as follows:- A good fit, I like my helmet nice and snug.
 Lightweight as possible (preference to carbon but not a dealbreaker).
 Quieter the better, but still with good ventilation and finally a Double D-ring fastening is preferable.
 After much deliberation, I finally settled on the Shark Race R pro.